bzg8325/C4900-First-Team-Project/README.md

 tools/approaches when you develop your code:

 -Test-Driven Development

 -Version Planning

 -Source Control (GitHub)

 -Use branches/merges

 We will start small and develop this project as we go.
 Consider me to be your client.
 I'll be looking at demonstrations (via Webex or in class) and giving feedback/new feature requests as we move along to give you some practice with the kinds of conversations and requests you'll see from project clients.

-We have a fairly small set of features to begin with.

 You need to be able to represent the following on a plane (Euclidean 2-dimensional space):

 -Points

 -Line Segments

 -Circles

 We may very well add other objects that need to be represented, or expand this to more dimensions, so keep